munificent/craftinginterpreters/book/optimization.md

 tables of lots of different sizes.
 The six keys we add to each table here aren't even enough to get over our hash table's eight-element minimum threshold.
 But I didn't want to throw an enormous benchmark script at you.
-Feel free to add more animals and treats if you like.
+Feel free to add more critters and treats if you like.

 </aside>